scanoss/decoration-services-docs/source/tools/provenance.rst

 SCANOSS Provenance dataset
 ==========================

-The SCANOSS Provenance provides information about the location of the contribuitors of a project of the user's choice.
+The SCANOSS Provenance provides information about the location of the contribuitors of a project of the user's choice, this information is mined from GitHub.

 .. note::
-    This dataset
- is only available to premium users (Shared or Dedicated SaaS and On-Premises).
+    This dataset is only available to premium users (Shared or Dedicated SaaS and On-Premises).

 Ways to consume this dataset
 ----------------------------